 Utilizing multi-factor authentication with Duo, user accounts have an added layer of protection.

 Faculty and staff are the best defense against preventing a loss of data.
 They are also the most frequent targets through email phishing scams.
 People are no longer trying to break into organizations.
 They are trying to trick people into handing over their keys (i.e. their password).
 To learn more about phishing, please read these two IT blog posts on the subject:

 To ensure all faculty and staff are aware of effective practices Augsburg has subscribed to Data Security training from EverFi which provides various HR-related trainings.
 Training faculty and staff ensures we remain compliant with the Title IV financial aid requirements for protecting student information.
-Training shall be sent to employees in even-numbered calendar years.
+Training shall be sent to employees twice a year with a phishing simulation follow-up.

 This information security program is coordinated by Scott Krajewski, CIO, email@example.com.